ArtskydJ/comicsrss.com/README.md

 To be able to add comic series to Comics RSS, it is helpful to understand the basics of what is going on.

-Comics RSS has two types of parts: scrapers, and the site generator.
+Comics RSS has scrapers, and the site generator.
 Each scraper parses a different comic website, and writes a temporary file to the disk.
-The site generator reads the temporary JSON files, generates and writes static HTML and RSS files to the disk.
+The site generator reads the temporary JSON files, and writes static HTML/RSS files to the disk.

 ### How scrapers work

-The scrapers make https requests to a website (for example, `gocomics.com`), parse the responses, and write temporary JSON files to the disk.
+The scrapers make https requests to a website (for example, https://www.gocomics.com), parse the responses, and write temporary JSON files to the disk.

-On a site like gocomics.com, a scraper has to first make a request to get the list of comic series.
-(For example, `gocomics.com/comics/a-to-z`)
+On a multi-comic site like https://www.gocomics.com, a scraper has to get the list of comic series (e.g. Agnes, Baby Blues, Calvin and Hobbes, etc).
+For example, the scraper might request and parse https://www.gocomics.com/comics/a-to-z.

-Then, for each comic series it finds, it needs to look up the latest day's comic strip.
-If it has not seen that day's comic strip, then it saves that comic strip, and looks up the previous day's comic strip.
+Then, for each comic series, it gets the most recent comic strip.
+Then it looks up the previous day's comic strip.
 When it finds a comic strip that it has seen before, it will continue to the next comic series, until it finishes the website.

 Finally, it writes the lists of comic series with their list of strips to a temporary JSON file on the hard drive.